grannycart/by-sound-alone_source/documentation/second-round_edits.md

 	* P felt right when I first started using it, but feels less right as I go along
 	* This might be a thing to ask test-reader's feedback on
 * [ ] The name Chips doesn't feel like it's working
+	* You have a note about possibly using Irene?
+	* Should she be more of an Irene character?
+		* If Irene... could be more like the Irene character: liberal idealistic, smarter than everyone else -- conflict with Percy becomes more of a thing about what they see as (politically?) right?
+		* Possibly "Rena" -- nickname for Irene
 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
 * [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.